 According to the Interim Provisions on the Securities Investment Advisory Business which was promulgated on October 12, 2010 and amended on March 20, 2020, securities investment advisory business is a basic form of securities investment consulting business.
-Securities companies, securities investment consultancy agencies and their staff shall provide securities investment advisory services in good faith with earnest and prudence.
-When providing securities investment advisory service, a securities company and its investment advisors shall be loyal to clients' interests and shall not jeopardize clients' interests in favor of the company and its related parties, jeopardize clients' interests in favor of some specific clients.
+Securities companies, securities investment consultancy agencies and their staff shall provide securities investment advisory service, a securities company and its investment advisors shall be loyal to clients' interests and shall not jeopardize clients' interests in favor of the company and its related parties, jeopardize clients' interests in favor of some specific clients.